 A long-term incentive (LTI) policy focussing on the efforts of executives on long-term value creation to further align management's interests with those of the shareholders.
-The LTI is considered to be an "at risk" component of remuneration for executives that is payable in zero exercise price options (ZEPOs) (being an option to acquire an ordinary share in Westgold for nil consideration).
+The LTI is considered to be an "at risk" component of remuneration for executives that is payable in performance rights (Rights) being the right to acquire an ordinary share in Westgold for nil consideration subject to performance conditions.

-The Executive Chairman has a maximum LTI opportunity of 80% of fixed remuneration and other executives have a maximum LTI opportunity of 60% of fixed remuneration.
+The Executive Chairman has a maximum LTI opportunity of 80% of fixed remuneration and other executives have a maximum LTI opportunity of 40% of fixed remuneration.
 The number of options granted is determined by dividing the LTI remuneration dollar amount by the volume weighted average price of Westgold shares traded on the ASX during the 5-day trading period prior to the day of the grant.

-Options are granted with a three-year performance period.
-Any options that do not vest will lapse after testing.
-Options will be subject to the following performance conditions:
+Rights are granted with a three-year performance period.
+Any Rights that do not vest will lapse after testing.
+Rights will be subject to the following performance conditions: